X

 The American Opportunity Credit (AOC) is made up of two separate credits – a nonrefundable credit and a refundable credit.

-The nonrefundable credit can offset up to $1,500 of tax, but it cannot be used to give you an additional refund if your tax is zero.
+The nonrefundable credit can offset up to $1,500 of tax, but it cannot be used to give you an additional if your tax is zero.
 The refundable credit can increase your refund by up to $1,000, whether or not you have a tax liability.

 If you meet the basic AOC requirements, you qualify for the nonrefundable credit.